 Formed in 1926, Belvoir Park Golf Club was fortunate to have Lord Deramore as its first President, because it was he who leased one hundred and sixty three acres of his family estate to the members for the construction of a course.

-The club were even luckier in having the foresight to appoint Harry Colt, one of the world’s leading golf course architects of his day, to layout the eighteen holes.
+The club were even luckier in having the foresight to appoint Harry Colt, one of the world’s leading golf course architects of his day, to set out the eighteen holes.
 His timeless design features are as valid today in the modern golfing era as they were over eighty years ago.

 The members are rightly proud of playing on a course that has been largely unaltered since it was first laid out through magnificent stands of mature oak, beach and fir trees.
 Other varieties of tree, like Scots Pine, Larch and Cypress have been planted since, with Dr J A Smiley, Club Captain in 1958, largely responsible for this, particularly between the 7th and 15th fairways, an area which is known as “Smiley’s Wood”.